DIFFERENT VOICES: NEW ART FROM POLAND

 Stager Gallery | Dr, Catherine Amidon, Exhibition Curator (University of Nebraska, Lincoln)

-Different Voices: New Art from Poland is based on the works of twenty women artists whose activity is related to the fiber arts lineage.
-The exhibition and catalogue highlight the strength of their production, outline underlying themes, explore techniques and challenge the extent to which their participation in this lineage questions their relationship to 'contemporary art.'
+Different Voices: New Art from Poland is based on the works of 20 women artists whose activity is related to the fiber arts lineage.
+The exhibition and catalog highlight the strength of their production, outline underlying themes, explore techniques and challenge the extent to which their participation in this lineage questions their relationship to "contemporary art."

-Although the work in this exhibition is current, modern and post-modern traditions have instructed the viewer to instinctively anticipate something from 'contemporary art' other than art that is simply contemporary to the viewer.
-The term 'contemporary art' suggests that the work play off or respond to broader, internationalized issues.
+Although the work in this exhibition is current, modern and post-modern traditions have instructed the viewer to instinctively anticipate something from "contemporary art" other than art that is simply contemporary to the viewer.
+The term "contemporary art" suggests that the work plays off or responds to broader, internationalized issues.
 Gender, sexuality, the environment, human rights and censorship are among the most potent content in the established art world.
-Commodification and institutionalization of 'contemporary art,' by galleries, museums, and universities, have insured the propagation of a certain kind of discourse around the content.
+Commodification and institutionalization of "contemporary art," by galleries, museums and universities, have insured the propagation of a certain kind of discourse around the content.
 The work in this exhibition is entering the mainstream, but still exists on the margin of those systems; hence it is read differently.

 Body, process, gender, social product, spiritual vision and media exploration converge and diverge in the works in this exhibition, revealing new perspectives on a society moving through socio-politial changes, and altering human psyches in the process.